Hikes in Zion National Park

 Hiking Zion National Park

-There is at $25 fee to enter Zion National Park.
-Drinking water available near most trailheads in Zion Canyon, which is important because summer temperatures are typically into the 100s.
-It is possible to hike in the shade for most of the day within the deep trench of Zion Canyon, which can be helpful on those hot days.
+Campgrounds are located at the south end of Zion Canyon.
+Drinking water is available near most trailheads in Zion Canyon, which is important because summer temperatures are typically into the 100s.
+It is actually possible to hike in the shade for most of the day within the deep trench of Zion Canyon, which can be helpful on those hot days.

 Zion Riverside Walk200Riverside Walk